-Chris Robertson, author of Vending Business Tactics, reveals his secrets for success in the vending business.
+Chris Robertson, author of My Vending Secret, reveals his secrets for success in the vending business.
 He shares great tips about how to find the best vending locations, which vending products are most profitable, and how to get vending machines for pennies on the dollar — even for free!
 [23 min.]

 To learn more about his vending machine business book, click here.